 SRI is an excellent choice for investors who want a personal connection to their investments because it allows individuals to consciously promote causes they are passionate about through their investment decisions.
 The ESG investing strategy might be right for you if you’re looking for ways to affect change in environmental, human rights, pay gaps, animal welfare or consumer protections issues.

 For instance, you might avoid investing in companies that pollute water sources if you are passionate about global access to clean water.
 Instead, a company that helps to bring clean water to developing countries might be a good option to add to your portfolio.

 ESG investing takes many forms.
 In addition to traditional stocks and bonds, which can focus on SRI if you prefer, several other types of investments with a wide range of SRI choices include:

-- Mutual funds and ETFs: The US SIF website has a list of over 200 socially responsible funds to help narrow your choices.
+- Mutual funds and ETFs: The US SIF website has a list of more than 200 socially responsible funds to help narrow your choices.

 - Alternative investments: Real estate funds, farmland investments and peer-to-peer lending can promote the environment, sustainability and small business growth.

 - Community investments: Investing in community organizations can have a local impact.
 Look for community development financial institutions (CDFIs) that provide services in low-income areas.

 - Micro-financing: Investing in micro-loans can support new startup businesses.
 Depending on the company you choose, you can help entrepreneurs in developing countries or focus on micro-loans for startups in the U.S.